edurbrito/bombardier-II/docs/README.md

 In particular, as our game is still in development, we must be able to add new models (Monsters for example) without changing the View, to add new ways of drawing the elements without changing the Elements themselves and to incrementally implement the rules we defined by only changing the Controller - following the Open/Closed Principle.

-Everything considered we refactored our code until we were able to clearly distinguish the role of each class. *See here the stages that translate the evolution of this problem and its solution:*
+With everything considered, we refactored our code until we were able to clearly distinguish the role of each class. *See here the stages that translate the evolution of this problem and its solution:*

 [1.
 Elements still had visual properties](https://github.com/FEUP-LPOO/lpoo-2020-g72/tree/abcc2a2d1ea733350dedff83da87bca924d5e067/src/src/main/java/com/lpoo/g72)